BACTERIOLOGY & FUNGAL TESTING LAB

 ASSESSMENT OF ANTIBACTERIAL FINISHES ON TEXTILE MATERIALS

-The AATCC 100 test method is used to determine the bactericidal activity of fabrics and textiles over a 24 hour contact time.
-A test suspension of bacterial is inoculated onto control and test fabric swatches.
+The AATCC 100 test method is performed in our bacteria testing lab to determine the bactericidal activity of fabrics and textiles over a 24-hour contact time.
+A test suspension of bacteria is inoculated onto control and test fabric swatches.
 Bacteria are immediately recovered from control and test samples to determine initial recovery concentrations.
-After the 24 hour contact period the remaining viable bacteria are quantified and reductions are calculated relative to initial concentration and to the control fabric.
+After the 24-hour contact period, the remaining viable bacteria are quantified and reductions are calculated relative to the initial concentration and to the control fabric.

 + Log reduction assays

-Log reduction assays can be used to assess the antimicrobial effectiveness of wound dressings and antimicrobial impregnated medical devices.
+Log reduction assays conducted in our bacteriology testing lab can be used to assess the antimicrobial effectiveness of wound dressings and antimicrobial-impregnated medical devices.
 Test methods are designed to include a control test sample so that log reductions for the active test sample can be calculated in comparison to the control.

 + EN 1276